ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM2.md

 ## **3. Upload an image to IBM Blue Box Cloud Glance repository Using Image Download URL**

-**Note: This option cannot be used for IBM Blue Box Cloud that has blocked the outbound internet access from OpenStack control plane**
+**Note: This option cannot be used for IBM Blue Box Cloud that has blocked the outbound Internet access from the OpenStack control plane.**

 #### **3.1 Upload an image to Glance using the OpenStack Dashboard**
 1. Log in to the IBM Blue Box Cloud OpenStack dashboard